 It offers you 3 viewing modes, which are the one page, zoom to page width, and zoom on a certain frame.
 Plus, you will get features like the table of contents for easy navigation.

 - It supports ACBF, CBZ/CBR, and ACV comic book file formats.

 - Your comics book library can be filtered using metadata.

 You can install ACBF Viewer by adding its PPA.
 For this, you have to run the following commands one by one:

 sudo add-apt-repository ppa:acbf-development-team/acbf sudo apt-get update sudo apt-get install acbf-viewer

 At the time of updating this article, it supports up to Ubuntu 20.04 LTS, considering it hasn’t seen any development activity for a few years now.

 Bonus: Websites to legally download old comic books

-While these might not be popular ones like Batman and Spiderman but perhaps you might have come across some of them in your childhood.
+While these may not include popular comic books like Batman and Spider-Man (obviously), but you should find many interesting titles.
 Even if not, it is fun to read the literature and watch movies of the bygone era.
-Being a fan of black and white film-noir fan, I certainly enjoy them.
+Being a black and white film-noir fan, I certainly enjoy them.